-Hotteok – “호떡” means Korean pancake and is another favorite street food in South Korea that is made from wheat flour, stuffed with a sweet cinnamon and peanut filling that taste like maple syrup!
+Hotteok – “호떡” means Korean pancake and is another favorite street food in South Korea that is made from wheat flour, stuffed with sweet cinnamon and peanut filling that tastes like maple syrup!
 You can find these snacks in little orange food tents near markets and central areas around Seoul.
-They’re super addicting but try not to overdose in these little guys; they are pretty high in calories!
+They’re super addicting but try not to overdose on these little guys; they are pretty high in calories!

-Apparently in South Korea, it is a tradition to crave Meokgolli – “막걸리” (milky Korean rice wine) with some Pajeon – “파전” (Korean pancake) on a rainy day.
+Apparently, in South Korea, it is a tradition to crave Makgeolli – “막걸리” (milky Korean rice wine) with some Pajeon – “파전” (Korean pancake) on a rainy day.
 Pajeon with pa – “파” meaning scallions, this dish is made with a batter of eggs, scallion, kimchi, and seafood.
 This combination makes an enjoyable and satisfying snack even during a rainless night!

 10. Naengmyeon, 냉면

 Naengmyeon – “냉면” also known as cold noodles, is a Korean noodle dish that is typically made with buckwheat or arrowroot starch.
 This dish has been widely popular throughout Korea since the Korean war!
 The broth, on the other hand, is usually served icy cold with a tangy and savory taste.
 With the noodles combined, this makes it a traditional and delicious Korean meal for a hot sunny day.

 Last but not least, Kimchi Mandu – “김치만두” are Korean dumplings that are stuffed with a mixture of kimchi, beef, pork, and tofu.
 This snack is another popular Korean dish that you cannot miss when visiting South Korea!
 The pork adds a little savoriness and fat to the filling while the tofu makes it extremely juicy!